 Are there any Savory products you suggest customers avoid if eating Paleo?

 For the most part, our BBQ blends are not Paleo-friendly because many of them contain sugar and salt.
 That’s not to say that you can’t still enjoy great BBQ flavor when eating Paleo, because often times it’s the addition of paprika that invokes the flavor of BBQ.
-Some spice blends you can use to add a Paleo-friendly, BBQ-inspired flavor to your cooking, however, include our Table Mountain All-Purpose Seasoning, Red Cloud Peak Seasoning, or Flat Irons Prime Rib Rub.
+Some spice blends you can use to add a Paleo-friendly, BBQ-inspired flavor to your cooking, however, include our Table Mt.
+All-Purpose Seasoning, Red Cloud Peak Seasoning, or Flat Irons Prime Rib Rub.
 Other products I typically stay away from when eating Paleo are our bouillon cubes, achiote paste, and demi glazes, as they all contain some additives (although natural) that Paleo eaters generally try to avoid.

 Which of our Savory recipes do you recommend to Paleo customers?

 You don't have to skip dessert if you're on a Paleo diet!
 This rich Chocolate Avocado Pudding tastes just like the real deal.